 I made plans with Graziela to see it along with another temple Besakih (the mother temple) since it’s very expensive to rent a car alone.
 However, in the process, our plans changed and I decided to look for other options.
 Grazi told me she took a motor taxi to go there and paid only IDR 100k (around $8 USD) for the 1-hour drive.
 I was close to hiring a motor taxi to take me up the mountains, but the thought of riding a motorcycle with a stranger seemed dangerous for a newbie solo traveler.

-Researching in between work, I decided to just take a shared tour as it seemed cheaper and safer.
-Plus I would be able to meet new people.
-So it was set.
-The tour was called "Tanah lot Sunset tour" or something like that.
-I paid Putu, from Junggut Inn and it was set for the next day.
+Researching in between work, I decided to take a shared tour as it was cheaper and safer.
+Plus, I’d be able to meet new people.
+The tour was called Tanah lot Sunset tour.

 This is the only photo I have of the temple.
 There is a ceremony going on inside.

 This!
-Holy crap!
+Holy shit!